Friend to Bugs

 - In Marvel Comics's toy tie-in title The Sectaurs, the insect-like humanoids of planet Symbion form telepathic bonds with giant insects.
 Most of these are about the size of a large dog, but a few are big enough to ride.
 The hero, Dargon, is unusual in that he has bonded to two such insects.

 - Depending on the Writer, Ant-Man of The Avengers.
-The second Ant-Man in particular used to give his favourite ants names.
+The second Ant-Man in particular gives his favourite ants names.

 - One of Spider-Man's less formidable enemies was Buck Mitty, aka the Humbug.
 Originally an entomologist at Empire State University, he tried in vain to convince the rest of the Science Department of the value insects had to humans (he perceived more of a value than they did) only for his funding to be cut off.
 Desperate to continue his research and prove his theories, he cobbled together a sonic weapon system that amplified the sounds of insects into destructive beams, but wasn't much of a crook.
 (In his first attempt, he tried to steal an armored car full of black pearls, only to blow the tires and leave him with no way to transport them.
 The second time, he tried to rob ESU, and broke into the girls' locker room by mistake.
 When he took a woman hostage, Spidey actually convinced him to give up by threatening to smash a specimen jar full of roaches.)
 He later acquired actual superhuman powers due to a deal with some mutated ants, but ironically, when he tried to make a Heel-Face Turn after the Civil War, it turned out those ants were using him as a Trojan Horse to get at the Brood Queen, their Arch-Enemy.
 Dying and in agony, the martial arts hero Shang-Chi slew him as a Mercy Kill.